-Tennessee Public Utility Commission approves sale of Aqua Utilities Company Inc.
+Tennessee Public Utility Commission approves the sale of Aqua Utilities Company Inc.

 “We are grateful to be able to bring clean, safe and reliable water resources to Tennesseans,” said Josiah Cox, President and CEO of Limestone Water.
 “We are proud to now be a part of the Volunteer State’s economy and ecosystem.”